DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 It is also misguided not to recognize the potential for liberation and innovation on the Internet.
-Society must take this opportunity to openly debate on what is truly essential.
+Society must take this opportunity to openly debate what is truly essential.
 We must accept that the world has changed, that we have changed and therefore reconsidering the rules of our coexistence is not a bad proposition.
 We are now facing a challenge of uncommon complexity.
 We have reached a point that demands us to be